KilledByAPixel/LittleJS/README.md

 ## Demos

-### [Starter Project](https://killedbyapixel.github.io/LittleJS/examples/starter/) - Clean demo with only a few things to get you started
+### [Starter Project](https://killedbyapixel.github.io/LittleJS/examples/starter/) - Clean example with only a few things to get you started
 ### [Puzzle Game](https://killedbyapixel.github.io/LittleJS/examples/puzzle/) - Match 3 puzzle game with HD rendering and high score tracking
 ### [Platformer](https://killedbyapixel.github.io/LittleJS/examples/platformer/) - Platformer/shooter with procedural generation and destruction
 ### [Breakout](https://killedbyapixel.github.io/LittleJS/examples/breakout/) - Breakout game with post processing effect
 ### [Stress Test](https://killedbyapixel.github.io/LittleJS/examples/stress/) - Max sprite/object test and music system demo
 ### [Particle System Designer](https://killedbyapixel.github.io/LittleJS/examples/particles/) - Particle system editor and visualizer

-## Features
+## About LittleJS

-- Very small footprint with no dependencies
+LittleJS is a small but powerful game engine with many features and no depenencies.

+### Graphics

 - Fast sprite and tile map rendering engine with WebGL
-- Can update and render 10,000+ objects at 60fps, often many times more
+- Update and render 10,000+ objects at 60fps, often many times more
-- Object oriented system with 2D physics and collision handling for axis aligned boxes
+- Apply [Shadertoy](https://www.shadertoy.com) compatible shaders for post processinge effects

+### Audio

-- Positional audio effects with [ZzFX](https://killedbyapixel.github.io/ZzFX/)
+- Positional sound effects with [ZzFX](https://killedbyapixel.github.io/ZzFX/)
 - Music with [ZzFXM](https://keithclark.github.io/ZzFXM/), mp3s, or wavs

+### Input

-- Input processing system with keyboard, mouse, gamepad, and touch support
+- Input processing system for keyboard, mouse, gamepad, and touch

+### Physics

+- 2D physics engine with collision handling for axis aligned boxes
+- Very fast collision handling for tile maps

+### Systems

+- Particle effects system and design tool
-- Bitmap font rendering with a built in engine font
+- Bitmap font rendering and includes a built in engine font
 - Medal system tracks and displays achievements with Newgrounds integration
-- Particle effects system and design tool
-- Several easy to understand example projects you can build on
-- Apply [Shadertoy](https://www.shadertoy.com) compatible shaders for post processinge effects
-- Debug tools and debug rendering system
+- Debug rendering system

-- [Full documentation](https://killedbyapixel.github.io/LittleJS/docs) automatically generated from the source code block tags with [JSDoc](https://github.com/jsdoc/jsdoc)
-- Build system automatically combines everything, minifies, and removes unused code
+### Flexability

+- Designed to work with all modern web bowsers and mobile devices
 - For size coding competitions like [js13kGames](https://js13kgames.com/), starter project builds to a 7KB zip file
 - Build to a Windows executable with [Electron](https://www.electronjs.org/) for distribution on platforms like Steam
-- Open Source with the [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used for anything you want
 - Can be imported as a JavaScript module and includes [an example module project](https://killedbyapixel.github.io/LittleJS/examples/module)
 - Compatible with TypeScript and includes [an example TS project](https://killedbyapixel.github.io/LittleJS/examples/typescript)
+- Open Source with the [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used for whatever you want!

 ## How to use LittleJS

+To use LittleJS download the latest package from GitHub or call ```npm install littlejsengine```.
+This package contains the engine and several small examples.

 [You can use the empty example template as a starting point.](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/empty/game.js) This file contians just the minimal setup to start the engine.
 You can also download and include [littlejs.js](https://github.com/KilledByAPixel/LittleJS/blob/main/build/littlejs.js) or [littlejs.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/build/littlejs.min.js).